SLMillar/hobby-selector/en/step_1.md

 --- /task ---

-Now you are going to make it so that your icon shows only if activity is set to `1`.
+Now you are going to make it so that your icon shows only if the activity variable value is `1`.

 --- task ---